Contingencyplana/high_command_ai_0/war_office.md

 ---

 ### Role
-We ensure every faction stays aligned and attuned with the Vision and Mission.
+We ensure every faction stays aligned and attuned with the Overarching Vision and Mission.
 We intervene when strategy drifts, fragments or splinters; act as systems analysts, and keep the machine well-oiled, well-greased, and running smoothly.

 ---